-8. MEDICAL EVALUATIONS FOR PRIVATE ASTRONAUTS
+7. MEDICAL EVALUATIONS FOR PRIVATE ASTRONAUTS

-8.1 Medical Evaluation - General Considerations
+7.1 Medical Evaluation - General Considerations

-Private astronauts are Crew Members who are not a U. S. Government Astronaut, or an International Partner Astronaut.
+Private astronauts are crewmembers that interface with NASA Astronauts or vehicles who are not a U. S. Government Astronaut, or an IP Astronaut.
 They undergo a comprehensive medical evaluation as part of their mission selection.
 Private astronauts' medical evaluations are determined by duties and mission duration as per the table below.
 Critical duties are considered but not limited to piloting the vehicle, performing robotic operations, performing an EVA or any other task that is critical to the mission safety and success.
 The term spaceflight participant has been used in the past for this category of crew.